Admissions Requirements & Process

 Student Experiences and Achievements

-Applicants should fill in the Experiences and Achievement sections of the OTCAS application to reflect post-high school activities including education, work experiences, awards, community/social participation and leadership opportunities.
-This is your opportunity to really show us where you commit your time and energy.
-Use this space to illustrate your individual interests, experiences, and your ability to create a healthy balance of schoolwork and engagement beyond the classroom, whether that is through employment, volunteering, or leadership opportunities.
+Applicants should complete the Experiences and Achievement sections of the OTCAS application to reflect post-high school activities including education, work experiences, awards, community/social participation and leadership opportunities.
+This is an opportunity to demonstrate where the applicant has committed their time and energy.
+Use this space to illustrate individual interests, experiences, and the ability to create a healthy balance of schoolwork and engagement beyond the classroom, whether that is through employment, volunteering, or leadership opportunities.

 Graduate Record Examination (GRE)

-The GRE is no longer a requirement for application into Maryville University’s Occupational Therapy Program.
+The GRE is not a requirement for application into Maryville University’s Occupational Therapy Program.

 International students must submit a minimum TOEFL score of 563.
 Applicants who take the revised TOEFL must achieve a speaking sub-score of 23, writing sub-score of 20 and reading and listening scores of 21 or higher, and a combined score of 85 or higher.